Welcome to The Autism Dad Blog

 My name is Rob Gorski and I’d like to welcome you to The Autism Dad blog (formerly Lost and Tired).
-I’m a full-time single Dad of three amazing kids, Gavin is 19, Elliott is 13 and Emmett is 11 years old.
+I’m a full-time single Dad to three amazing kids.
+Gavin is 20, Elliott is 14, and Emmett is 11 years old.
 In some ways we are like every other family in the world and in many other ways, we are not.

-What makes us so unique is that all three of our boys are on the Autism Spectrum.
+What makes us so unique is that all three of my boys are on the Autism Spectrum.
 For contextual purposes only, it’s important to note that while not his biological father, I’ve raised Gavin as my own since he was about a year old and adopted him many years ago.

 The only reason that’s important to know is that we are a blended family and we’re asked by people with relative frequency if we knew Gavin was Autistic, why would we have more kids?
 That’s sort of an awful question to ask anyone but if our intent is to educate, it’s a question I need to answer.

 Without question, my kids are truly amazing human beings and better than me in every way.

 My blogging journey began all the way back in 2010 as a means of coping with everything that was going on with Gavin.
 This blog contains thousands of pages and over 12,000 posts.
 This is the real-life story of a family coping not only with Autism but multiple, very serious physical and emotional health issues.

 While reading, you will bear witness to all the raw emotions I’ve experienced along the way.
-You’ll experience our true happiness and utter heartbreak as life presents us with things that no child should ever have to face, or any family have to deal with.
-It’s raw, visceral, transparent and brutally honest.
+You’ll experience our true happiness and utter heartbreak as life presents us with things that no child should ever have to face, or any family has to deal with.
+It’s raw, visceral, transparent, and brutally honest.
 It’s our real-life story and I don’t hide from it.

-For almost a decade, people from across the globe have found comfort and solace in my thoughts because I’m ablt to put into words to what they’ve been feeling.
+For almost a decade, people from across the globe have found comfort and solace in my thoughts because I’m able to put into words what they’ve been feeling.